Overseas and interstate applicants

 Costs may include, but are not limited to, courier charges, handling and secure storage.
 You will be able to request a cost estimate from ACER.

 You will need to pay for the service in full regardless of whether your child is successful.
-Department of Education reserves the right to withhold results until payment is received.
+The Department reserves the right to withhold results until payment is received.

-If your child's application is successful and wishes to accept an offer of placement, you will need verify your child’s eligibility.
+If your child is successful and you indicate you wish to accept an offer of placement, you will be required to complete the Overseas/interstate applicant eligibility form to confirm your child's eligibility.

 Your child will need to meet the following essential enrolment criteria: